• Skip to content

 Here’s how to treat mild sunburn at home.
 Depending on how old your child is, you might need to give them more or less help and encouragement with these steps:

-• Have a cool bath or put cool towels onto the sunburned areas.
-But avoid getting too cold.
+- Have a cool bath or put cool towels onto the sunburned areas.
+But avoid getting too cold or using ice directly on the skin.

-• Apply a simple moisturising cream to the sunburned areas.
+- Apply a simple moisturising cream to the sunburned areas.
 If you’re using aloe vera gel, test it on a small area of skin first to make sure it doesn’t cause irritation.
-If you don’t know what cream to use, check with your pharmacist.
+If you don’t know what cream to use, ask your pharmacist.

 Severe sunburn treatment